zohaibkhan90/prime-number-generator-server/README.md

 ### Prime Number Generation ###

-* Provides API for different algorithms for prime number generation, between the lower and upper range provided by user from command line
+* Provides API for different algorithms for prime number generation, between the lower and upper range provided by user from HTTP Requests
 * 1.0

 ### How do I get set up? ###